 May 19, 2020

 By Dr. Martha Cain, Galloway Member

 I wonder if a lot of people in the world right now might be feeling that God has abandoned us.
-This pandemic is creating such fear and suffering, such chaos and loss.
+This pandemic is creating such fear and suffering, such as chaos and loss.
 It feels like, “Oh, my God, how can this be happening?”

 But it’s moments like this that can awaken us.
 Think about it.
 When tragedy strikes, once we get over the initial shock, we begin to examine our lives and try to make sense of what’s happening We question how we got where we are, and may even reconsider how we’re choosing to live.
 Most of us do the courageous work of wrestling with God.
-And we find that somehow, when we do face the challenges of our lives, even though we’re afraid and uncertain of the outcome, we’re given a way through.
-We find connection with an inner power and strength that carry us forward.
+And we find that somehow when we do face the challenges of our lives, even though we’re afraid and uncertain of the outcome, we’re given a way through.
+We find connection with inner power and strength that carry us forward.